brimdata/zed/docs/language/aggregates/union.md

 ### Examples

-Average value of simple sequence:
+Create a set of values from a simple sequence:
 ```mdtest-command
 echo '1 2 3 3' | zq -z 'union(this)' -
 ```